 Based on site activity from your website or clicking links in an e-mail campaign, marketing automation platforms can even kick off drip e-mail campaigns or help sales people follow up with prospects.

 So you can see how powerful understanding your website's statistics can be.
 And then, more importantly, making improvements to benefit your website in meaningful ways.
 It takes a set of experienced professionals to help you analyze these results, by using common industry trends, and savvy business sense.

-As your trusted partner, Ritter Knight can help you not only select an analytics package—including Piwik, Crazy Egg, KISS, MixPanel, Google Analytics, etc.—we'll help you set it up on your website, integrate it properly into your commerce or marketing automation solution, and we can help you get the most out of it.
+As your trusted partner, Ritter Knight can help you not only select an analytics package—including HotJar, Crazy Egg, KISS, MixPanel, Google Analytics, etc.—we'll help you set it up on your website, integrate it properly into your commerce or marketing automation solution, and we can help you get the most out of it.

 Can we help you with conversion optimization (cro)?

 If you need help making sense of your analytics, let us know how we can help.